box/developer.box.com/content/guides/sso-identities-and-app-users/index.md

   - users/create-managed-user
 ---

-# Identity management & Apps
+# SSO & App users

 Single Sign-On (SSO) services are often used as part of a company's **Identity and Access Management (IAM)** solution.
 When deployed, these services grant